HOW-TO GUIDES

 Remove any ash with a damp cloth and use a mix of baking soda and white wine vinegar to get rid of any stubborn dirt that hasn’t been tackled by the self-cleaning cycle.

-If you don't have the time to clean your own oven, or you simply want to save yourself the trouble, why not enlist the help of a professional?
+If you don't have the time to clean your own oven, or you simply want to save yourself the trouble, why not enlist the help of a skilled tradesperson?

-Not only will a professional cleaner be experienced in cleaning ovens, but they'll have lots of tips and tricks up their sleeve to ensure you get the best finish possible.
-Professional oven cleaning prices come to around £50 for a standard oven, so if you're short on time, it'll be well worth the money.
+An oven cleaner will have lots of tips and tricks up their sleeve to ensure you get the best finish possible.
+Approximate oven cleaning prices come to around £60 for a standard oven, so if you're short on time, it'll be well worth the money.

 Checkatrade makes it quick and easy to find a professional cleaner near you that you can trust.
 Every tradesperson has passed up to 12 checks to be in our directory, so you know you're getting a service you can rely on.